staticdeploy/mock-server/examples/react-app/README.md

 - `--watch`: starts the server in watch mode; try to change the response in `mock-server/target/get.js` and reload the browser
 - `--delay 1000`: the server waits 1000ms before responding
-- `--require babel-register`: allows to write handler files in ES201X
+- `--require @babel/register`: allows to write handler files in ES201X